 A Managed Services team will be delegated the tasks of monitoring, maintenance, administration and strategy for your business.
 This is in many ways even better than having your own dedicated IT department on-site because it’s more value for money, with fewer overheads and includes enterprise-level protection and services.

 All those problems that require IT assistance, the daily fire-fighting and wrestling with IT issues, gets taken away by professionals, which leaves you free to simply get on with your business without wasting time.
 That’s something you don’t get with ad-hoc support that simply responds to call-outs when there is a disaster.

 Ad-hoc support is not ultimately effective for a growing business.
 It is far better to have an IT strategy that allows your business infrastructure to grow easily, alongside the office and the rest of the business.
 Managed Services ensures that your business growth is catered for as part of the deal.
 You’ll get your systems regularly checked, updated and cared for.
 If you need to expand, it’s a very manageable process.

 Having Infrastructure as a Service and Software as a Service, for example, means everything is plug-in.
 It’s possible to add and subtract licenses for software easily, for instance, as your company changes in size.
-You will have back-up and protection in the cloud, which means that even if your offices and computers burn to cinders in a fire – you’ll still have the digital infrastructure and data intact and retrievable, almost instantly, as it’s stored offsite in protected data centres.
+You will have back-up and protection in the cloud, which means that even if your offices and computers burn to cinders in a fire – you’ll still have the digital infrastructure and data intact and retrievable, almost instantly, as it’s stored offsite in protected data centers.